Jack-Iacono/Cola-Corpses-Recode/README.md

 # Cola-Corpses-Recode
-Teh original Cola Corpses, but updated with more consistent code
+The original Cola Corpses, but updated with more consistent code